Events & Festivals

 Michigan at its Most Mouthwatering

 A vibrant scene of food and drink festivals flows throughout Michigan, making it an ideal state for culinary connoisseurs and foodies alike.
-The National Cherry Festival in Traverse City and National Blueberry Festival in South Haven celebrate the cities’ annual fruit harvest with food, drink, live music and family-friendly activities.
+Make your way to Crystal Mountain for the Michigan Beer & Brat Festival in May, or don your tropical attire for the Cheeseburger in Caseville festival each August!
 Every November the popular Grand Rapids International Wine, Beer and Food Festival showcases Michigan’s finest restaurants — tempered by samplings of more than 1,200 wines and ciders from around the globe.
 Also in the fall, the city of Frankenmuth hosts its annual Bavarian Festival which, alive with the rhythm of German music and dancing, showcases traditional food and, of course, brews.
 No matter your taste, the Great Lakes State’s food and drink festivals have your palate covered.

 Up North and On Screen